mgsrichard/Capstone-Project/README.md

 ### Presentation:
 -	Include your choice of a PowerPoint, Word Document, ReadMe file, etc. with the following information
     - the project is described in detail in this README
-    - the PowerPoint file intro_presentation.pptx gives a more sophisticated and less detailed overview/presentation of our project
+    - the PowerPoint file intro_presentation.pptx gives a more sophisticated and slightly less detailed overview/presentation of our project

 ### Topic:
 Data Science and STEM Salaries from June 7 2017 to Aug 17 2021